-Checkout the exciting wineries from last year’s 2017 Gloucester Wine Festival!
+Checkout the exciting wineries confirmed for the 2018 Gloucester Wine Festival!

 Naked Mountain Winery

 Markham, Blue Ridge Mountains

 Naked Mountain Winery is nestled in the heart of the Blue Ridge Mountains and not only features some of the best vines and wines in the Commonwealth, but also some incredible views from its tasting room.
 Among Naked Mountain’s varietals include Petit Manseng, Chardonnay, Carbernet Franc and the DRINK NAKED! series of Birthday Suit, Make Me Blush and Skinny Dipper.

 Mattaponi Winery is a small family-owned winery in the heart of Spotsylvania County that, for the last 20 years, has used their passion for making a variety of wonderful wines.
 They are known for more than just wine.
 Originally, the log cabin in the vineyards was built by their family and friends as they started a Christmas tree farm.
 The perfectly shaped White Pine and Norway Spruce trees are for sale in the November and December.
 After you pick your tree, go in and warm up next to the fireplace in the tasting room with a nice warm glass of wine with mulling spices or hot chocolate.